nrwl/nx/docs/node/tutorial/03-share-code.md

 ### A note about VS Code :

 If you're using [VS Code](https://code.visualstudio.com/) it may be necessary at this point to restart the TS server so that the new `@myorg/data` package is recognised.
-This may need to be done **every time a new workspace library is added**.
+This needs to be done **every time a new workspace library is added**.

+Use the command pallette with a `*.ts` file open and choose `Restart TS Server`.

 ## Refactor the Todos Service